Updated 6/19/18 to reflect new requirement to pay using the Alaska Airlines Visa.

-The rule is that the owner of the code either needs to travel on the itinerary or purchase the itinerary with a credit card issued in his/her name.
+For companion fares issued before October 1, 2019, the rule is that the owner of the code either needs to travel on the itinerary or purchase the itinerary with a credit card issued in his/her name.

 As an example, I am an Alaska Airlines Visa Signature card holder.
 I have a companion fare code.
 Here are the two scenarios: